Rey810/odin-kittens-api/README.md

 Kittens API is a simple data-producing RESTful API.
 This project is a part of [the Odin Project's](https://www.theodinproject.com/courses/ruby-on-rails/lessons/apis) curriculum.

+## Goals
+1. Simple Rails app where kittens can be created
+2. Set up app to be a data-producing API

+## Skills Used/Gained
+1. Practice using MVC architecture

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: